Miami Beach vs Brickell vs Wynwood: Which Base Fits Your Trip?

 Miami Beach vs Brickell

-Miami Beach wins the first-visit feeling.
-Brickell wins when the itinerary is shorter, more dining-led, or more work-led.
+Miami Beach wins when the beach is the emotional center of the trip.
+Brickell wins when the itinerary is shorter, more dinner-led, more work-led, or more PortMiami-aware.

 Use when beach time and the first Miami impression are the priority.